osmosis-labs/osmosis/networks/genesis-validators.md

 A couple things to highlight especially:

-# TODO the paulloeveette.com skynet is not working.
 - In the `launch-gentxs` branch, we defaulted the tendermint fast-sync to be "v2".
 However, thanks to testing with partners from [Skynet](http://skynet.paullovette.com/) and [Akash